-Important: The replacement drive must be the same model as the drive that you are replacing.
+Important: The replacement drive must be the same type and equal or greter in size as the drive that you are replacing.
 Also, the disk must be completely empty, with no data and no partition table.

 Important: If you are removing drives as part of System or Storage Node replacement, skip steps a through f.